Aashish079/minds_JS_SDK/README.md

 - The default prompt template is: "Use your database tools to answer the user's question: {{question}}"
 - The SDK uses OpenAI's client for completions
-- The base project is always set to 'mindsdb'
+- The base project is always set to `'minds'`

 ## License